Kim Roger Berglund: Prison transfer to Sweden

 Due to the nature of the offense and Berglund's life sentence, his transfer to a Swedish prison was not a straightforward matter.
-However, the extremely poor conditions of imprisonment in Thailand, in violation of the United Nation's Standard Minimum Rules for the Treatment of Prisoners, together with the real prospect of spending many more years imprisoned in Thailand and the risk this posed for Berglund's deteriorating mental and physical health, made his transfer necessary.
+However, the extremely poor conditions of imprisonment in Thailand, in violation of the United Nations' Standard Minimum Rules for the Treatment of Prisoners, together with the real prospect of spending many more years imprisoned in Thailand and the risk this posed for Berglund's deteriorating mental and physical health, made his transfer necessary.

 Remaining in a Thai prison also made it very difficult for Berglund to hold the Swedish authorities accountable.
 As reported by the Sundvalls Tidning, Swedish authorities simply denied Berglund's allegations: "From a previously closed Swedish preliminary investigation into gross misconduct, where the conclusion was that there was 'nothing at all' to indicate that the Swedish police would have been involved in a criminal provocation, it appears that the National Investigation Agency had regular contact with a person, a chemist [Thomas Lilius] with knowledge of drug manufacturing, which provided information on Kim Berglund."

 After several diplomatic manoeuvers whereby the Swedish government first denied Berglund transfer to complete his sentence in his home country, the effect of which was to prevent Berglund from accessing the Swedish courts to pursue justice, in early 2019 he was finally transferred to Mariefredsanstalten prison in Sweden.

 Soon after his return to Swedish soil and on legal advice, Berglund started several court proceedings against the Swedish state for the violation of his human rights.
 After years of legal wrangling Stockholm's criminal court finally agreed to try his case in light of the Swedish authorities violating Berglund's fundamental human rights and his subsequent exposure to the death penalty in Thailand which, had he been executed, was tantamount to his illegal execution by the Swedish state using Thailand as its proxy executioner.